skip to Main Content

 K9 Rex

-Kenyon Hendricks & Te Kā
+Sergeant Kenyon Hendricks & K9 Te Kā

-St. Mary’s Hospital (Grand Junction, Colorado)
+Security at St. Mary’s Hospital (Colorado)

-K9 Te Kā is a one year old german shepherd and the niece of K9 Talu.
-She is trained in apprehension, tracking and working on narcotics detection.
-K9 Te Kā currently works at St. Mary’s Hospital in Grand Junction for staff protection.
-K9 Te Kā has been with Kenyon since she was a puppy.
-Kenyon has been decoying for K9 teams across the state for the last 10 years and Te Kā is his first K9.
-K9 Te Kā loves to run with her best friend Umi and play with all the toys.
+K9 Te Kā is a female German Shepherd and was born June of 2020.
+She is the niece of K9 Talu who worked for Fruita Police Department.
+She is certified in handler protection, muzzle, tracking and human remains detection.
+K9 Te Kā currently works at St. Mary’s Hospital in Grand Junction for staff and visitor protection.
+K9 Te Kā loves to run with her best friend Umi and go on all the adventures in her spare time.

 K9 Tres